scarletthurford/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 # Case Study #1 - Danny's Diner

+Danny's diner is the first case study in the 8-week SQL challenge.
+Please note that all information for this task is from https://8weeksqlchallenge.com/case-study-1/

+## Problem Statement
+Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+He plans on using these insights to help him decide whether he should expand the existing customer loyalty program.

+Danny has shared 3 key datasets for this case study: <br/>
+• sales <br/>
+• menu <br/>
+• members <br/>

+## Business Questions and Results
 ### 1. What is the total amount each customer spent at the restaurant?

 <br/>